You’ve probably heard of castella cake before, as it’s a very popular cake in Japan.

 If you’re vegan and still want to try castella cake, that’s not a problem at all!

-Measure out your egg substitute, and place one cup of aquafaba in a bowl.
-Begin whisking the aquafaba with an electric mixer on low speed.
+- Measure out your egg substitute, and place one cup of aquafaba in a bowl.
+Begin whisking the aquafaba with an electric mixer at low speed.

-Then sift in your cup and a half of flour and teaspoon of baking powder, adding it to your wet mixture a half cup at a time.
+- Then sift in your cup and a half of flour and a teaspoon of baking powder, adding it to your wet mixture a half cup at a time.
 Fold it lightly.

 Once it’s sliced, you have successfully made vegan castella cake!